I-Kozhin/py-yatube/README.md

 # py-yatube
- This is a social network
+ This is a social network for videoblogers!